DeepthiDayanand/TA-OOPS-Java/README.md

 # Coursework for Object Oriented Analysis and Design with Java

-This repository contains the courework I made as a Teaching Assistant for the 6th-semester course _Object-Oriented Analysis and Design with Java_ (UE21CS352B) in PES University.
+This repository contains the coursework I made as a Teaching Assistant for the 6th-semester course _Object-Oriented Analysis and Design with Java_ (UE21CS352B) in PES University.

 ## Course Structure: